Tuscan Natural Simply Pure Dog Food receives the Advisor’s top rating of 5 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Judging by its ingredients alone, Tuscan Natural Simply Pure Dog Food looks like an above-average kibble.
+Based on its ingredients alone, Tuscan Natural Simply Pure Dog Food looks like an above-average dry product.